Types of coloured contact lenses

 Opaque coloured tints are the best choice if you have dark eyes.
 For a natural-looking change, try a lighter honey brown or hazel coloured lens.

-But if you really want to stand out from the crowd, opt for contact lenses in vivid colours, such as blue, green or violet.
-And if your skin is dark, bright-coloured lenses can create a dramatic appearance.
+If you really want to stand out from the crowd, opt for contact lenses in vivid colours, such as blue, green or violet, if your skin is dark, bright-coloured lenses can create a dramatic appearance.

 Custom-tinted contact lenses